Piotr1215/katacoda-scenarios/spin-operator/step2/step2.md

 ### What is Spin?

-Spin is a framework for building and running event-driven microservice applications with WebAssembly (Wasm).
+Spin is a framework for building and running event-driven microservice applications with WebAssembly (WASM).
 It allows developers to create fast, secure, and scalable microservices using familiar languages and tools.

 ### Key Features
 - **Event-Driven**: Designed to handle various event types, making it ideal for microservices architecture.
-- **WebAssembly**: Leverages the performance and security of Wasm.
+- **WebAssembly**: Leverages the performance and security of WASM.
 - **Multi-Language Support**: Supports multiple programming languages for building microservices.

 ## Installing Spin